Table of Contents

 Who Was Ra?

-According to some sources, Ra emerged at the dawn of creation from Nun, a motionless and empty body of water, and was self-created.
+According to some sources, Ra emerged at the dawn of creation from Nun, a motionless and infinite body of water, and was self-created.
 Other sources have stated that the gods Amun and Ptah created him.
 In other myths, however, he was the son of the goddess Neith and of Khnum.

 Ra’s Role in Egyptian Mythology